 Everyone is spending more and more time on their smartphones these days, and social media is a key driver of this trend.
 It’s estimated that the average Facebook user spends over 2 hours a day on the platform, so it is certainly a good place to grab a candidate’s attention.

-Read on to find out how industry-specific social media strategies can connect recruiters and candidates.
+Read on to find out how recruitment agencies can use industry-specific social media strategies can connect recruiters and candidates.

 Exploring the trend

 With the exception of LinkedIn, it is safe to say that the majority of social media platforms were not created with recruitment in mind.
 However, Facebook and Instagram have become so omnipresent in people’s lives that they now have a role to play in the hiring process too.

 It appears to be a relatively successful method too.
 Recent research by The Harris Poll found that around 70% of the employers surveyed had experienced success when hiring through social media.